songster-sa/aws-sw-arch-associate-notes/readme.md

 - pay by minute and resolution
 - s3 -> lambda -> transcoder -> another s3 bucket

+## Reduce security threats
+- ALB
+    - NACL -> ALB -> ec2 (coz client connection terminates at ALB so ec2 wont get to know)
+    - WAF -> ALB -> ec2
+- NLB
+    - NACL -> NLB -> ec2 (NLB does not block connection - so IP add is visible end to end)
+- cloud front
+    - WAF -> cloud front -> NACL -> ALB -> ec2 (againt the conn terminates at CF - so use WAF)
+- NACL only deals with IPs and WAF handles other things as well (XSS, SQL inj etc) - so choose accordingly
+- KMS - FIPS 140-2 level 2
+    - once u encrypt file - when u decrypt u dont need to mention key/alias again as its kept in the metadata
+    - u will always have to decode base64
+    - --key-id "alias/acgDemo"
+    - multi tenant - uses cloud HSM internally but HSM is shared
+- cloud HSM - FIPS 140-2 level 3 - dedicated HSM
+    - manage ur own keys
+    - single tenant multi AZ
+    - standard industry API - no aws APIs - PKCS#11 / JCE / CNG
+    - aws is not aware of ur keys - u need to keep them safe
+    - u create one HSM per AZ (for DR) and HSM exposes ENI - which u use to communicate
+- SMPS - component of Systems manager
+    - manages configs and secrets - caches and distributing to aws resources
+    - serverless - scalable
+    - can be encrypted KMS
+    - hierarchy, version, TTL
+    - grant access to hierarchy tree - a leaf or level etc - 15 levels deep - GetParametersByPath
+    - integrated with cloud formation
+    - standard - limit of 10k params, value size 4kb
+    - advances - > 10k, 8kb
+    - types - string, string list, secure string

+## Lambda
+- if 10 users trigger lambda - 10 functions run - thats how it scales automatically (1 event = 1+ function)
+- first 1 million requests are free - after than 0.20$ per 1 million requests
+- for usage - u r charged per GB-second usage (ie how much memory u allocated + whats the duration of the function)
+- what can trigger lambda -
+    - API gateway , IOT, ALB
+    - cloud watch events, logs
+    - code commit
+    - congnito sync
+    - dynamodb, kinesis
+    - S3, SNS, SQS
+    - alexa skill
+- what cant trigger lambda - RDS
+- can use cloud trail, x-ray
+- lambda is global
+- SAM - cloud formation extension for serverless
+    - sam init, sam build, sam deploy --guided

 ## Random points
 - aws account creation - support types 4
     - basic , developer, business, enterprise